Squirkey89/Rock-Paper-Scissor-portfolio-project/README.md

 <img src= "assets/images/rps1.png">

 * ## Instructions
-The instructions of the game are shown in a few bullet points below the header.
+The instructions of the game are shown the header.
 This is useful in explaining how the game works if the user is unfamiliar with the game.
 It also indicates where the game is located within the website.
 For the body of the project I choose a background colour of rgb(68, 128, 240).
 I think the header and body colors go well together and complement each other.<p>&nbsp;</p>
 <img src = "assets/images/instruct.png">

 * ## Scores
 This area is where the computer and users scores are displayed.
-To win the game it is the first to five and once the number reaches five the display will revert back to zero and the user can start a new game.
-This is useful to users as it keeps score of the game.<p>&nbsp;</p>
+To win the game it is the first to five and once the number reaches the game will wnd and once the user hits the restart button the game display will revert back to zero and the user can start a new game.
+This is useful feature to users as it keeps score of the game.<p>&nbsp;</p>
 <img src = "assets/images/scores.png">

 * ## Game area